aiscend-research/smallholder-irrigation-dataset/src/features/README.md

 \text{NDWI} = 10000 \times \frac{\text{NIR} - \text{SWIR}}{\text{NIR} + \text{SWIR}} \in [-10000, 10000]
 $$

-- **Custom SCL Band**: Scene classification for cloud, shadow, water, vegetation, etc. The SCL band contains integer values between 1 and 11, representing different scene classes.
-Note that pixels with no data or data that has been masked due to clouds or cloud shadows (as determined by `s2cloudless`) are set to -9999.
+- **SCL(Scene Classification) Band**: Scene classification for cloud, shadow, water, vegetation, etc. The SCL band contains integer values between 1 and 11, representing different scene classes.
+Note that pixels with no data or data that has been masked due to clouds or cloud shadows (as determined by `s2cloudless`) are set to NO_DATA = -9999.
+  - 0 - No Data
   - 1 - Saturated/Defective
-  - 2 - Dark Area Pixels
   - 3 - Cloud Shadow
-  - 4 - Vegetation
-  - 5 - Not Vegetated
-  - 6 - Water
-  - 7 - Unclassified
+  - 7 - Clear/other
-  - 8 - Cloud Medium Probability
   - 9 - Cloud High Probability
   - 10 - Thin Cirrus
   - 11 - Snow/Ice